Which ASO Factors Influences Rankings on Google Play?

 In terms of creative assets, we would also recommend optimizing these assets for specific search terms.
 Visual word recognition is a well-known technique to boost your search conversion rate.

-The Google Play Store incorporates video autoplay on its platform.
+Google Play incorporates video autoplay on its platform.
 Once you go onto an app’s store page, its promotional video will play automatically.
 A clever promo video can help boost your conversion rates, as it can increase engagement after the app has been installed.
 A user that has seen a video prior to installation has a better idea of the app’s offering and value.

 Check out these guidelines for your app visuals on both the App Store and Google Play

-Android vitals metrics
+3. Android vitals metrics

 One of the key key metrics Google Play considers when ranking apps is Android vitals.
 These are various metrics logged by Google to measure the performance and stability of apps.
 Android vitals signal to Google the apps that provide a satisfying, high-quality experience that will positively contribute to the Google Play marketplace.